Special Conditions and Requirements

 - Students in the College of Arts & Sciences must complete 96 of 120 credits in liberal arts areas.

-- Application to this program of study is only open to students who are applying to begin their sophomore year.
-Applicants who have completed more than one year (2 semesters) of full-time study at another institution can not apply for the Pre-Medical/Pre-Dental program of study at Boston College.
+- Application to these programs of study is only open to students who are applying to begin their sophomore year.
+Applicants who have completed more than one year (two semesters) of full-time study at another institution cannot apply for the Pre-Medical/Pre-Dental/Pre-Veterinary program of study at Boston College.

 - The Carroll School of Management (CSOM) is accredited by AACSB International (The Association of Advanced Collegiate Schools of Business).
 Students from sending institutions that do not hold the same professional accreditation may transfer only Accounting I and II, Macro and Micro Economic Principles, Business Law I, Statistics I, and Computer Science credits.